Full Moon and New Moon Lunar Phases in Astrology

 Solar eclipses occur twice a year on average and they always happen on a new moon, when the sun and moon occupy the same spot in the sky.
 We get such an eclipse (always near a lunar node) when the moon obscures the sun.
 These are extremely powerful new moons, heralding important new beginnings.
 They create a vacuum which is eventually flooded with totally new life!
-(This is especially powerful when the eclipse is in your sign.
-The last solar eclipse was in Leo in August 2017.)
+(This is especially powerful when the eclipse is in your sign.)

 Waxing Moon & First Quarter